tinogomes/tinogomes.github.com/_posts/2012-06-04-testando-seu-cdigo-em-vrias-verses-de-dependncia.md

-desc "Runs tests on Ruby 1.8.7 and 1.9.2" task :test_all do system "rvm 1.8.7@brazilianrails,1.9.1@brazilianrails,1.9.2@brazilianrails,1.9.3@brazilianrails rake test_spec"
+desc "Runs tests on Ruby 1.8.7 and 1.9.2" task :test_all do system "rvm 1.8.7@brazilianrails,1.9.1@brazilianrails,1.9.2@brazilianrails,1.9.3@brazilianrails do rake test_spec" end
-end
 {% endhighlight %}

 e executar:

     $ rake test_all

-**ATUALIZAÇÃO:** Se você, como nós, tem uma gem pública, existe a possibilidade de usar o [Travis CI](http://travis-ci.org/tapajos/brazilian-rails) para verificação em várias versões de Rails e Rubies.

 Referências: